bluepeter/alphagroove/README.md

 #### Entry Patterns

-- `quick-rise`: Detects a percentage rise in the first 5 minutes of trading (configurable)
+- `quickRise`: Detects a percentage rise in the first 5 minutes of trading (configurable)

-- `quick-fall`: Detects a percentage fall in the first 5 minutes of trading (configurable)
+- `quickFall`: Detects a percentage fall in the first 5 minutes of trading (configurable)

-- `fixed-time-entry`: Triggers an entry at a specific configured time of day (e.g., "13:00").
+- `fixedTimeEntry`: Triggers an entry at a specific configured time of day (e.g., "13:00")

+- `randomTimeEntry`: Triggers an entry at a random time each day within a configured time window.
+  Each trading day gets a unique random entry time (deterministic based on date), useful for eliminating time-based biases in backtesting.

 <!-- Exit patterns CLI/options removed; configure exit strategies under root `exit`. -->